slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 fact will look amazingly terrible if you try to open it in Chrome from your local filesystem.
 We're planning to work on the in-browser version soon.)

 The Brackets installer packages the HTML/JS/CSS files into Brackets.app (on Mac) or in a `www` directory next to Brackets.exe (on Windows).
-If you're only changing HTML/JS/CSS files, you can use the `tools/setup_for_hacking` script to tell the Brackets application shell use your local copy of the Brackets HTML/JS/CSS files.
+If you're only changing HTML/JS/CSS files, you can use the `tools/setup_for_hacking` script to tell the Brackets application shell to use your local copy of the Brackets HTML/JS/CSS files.
 See [Running Your Copy of the Code](#setup_for_hacking) for more details.

 For details on working with Brackets's architecture and APIs, see [[Brackets Development How-Tos]].